utap2/utap2/docs/rst/installation.rst

 The installation is is takin ~10 minutes

-After the installation is done, run the following command in Google shell
+After the installation is done, run the following command in Google shell:
 ::

    export GOOGLE_CLOUD_PROJECT=`gcloud config list --format 'value(core.project)'`